Public Input & Actions

 California

-The Bureau of Land Management is issuing seasonal fire restrictions effective Friday, June 6, due to dry conditions and wildland fire danger.
-These seasonal restrictions are in addition to the year-round, statewide fire prevention order.
-The seasonal fire order will remain in effect until further notice.
+BAKERSFIELD, Calif. – The Bureau of Land Management, in coordination with the U.S. Wildland Fire Service, is issuing seasonal fire restrictions for public lands managed by the Bakersfield Field Office effective Friday, May 15, due to dry conditions and high wildland fire danger.
+These seasonal restrictions are in addition to the year-round statewide fire prevention order.
+This seasonal fire order will remain in effect until further notice.

-BLM issues seasonal fire restrictions for 10 counties in Central California
+BLM announces seasonal fire restrictions for southern California